Blog

 Why all your classes should be sealed by default in C#

-I never understood why the classes in C# weren't sealed by default when you create a new one.
-In every company I worked for I'm know as the "seal your classe" and "make everything private or internal" guy, and I'm ok with that.
+I never understood why classes in C# weren't sealed by default when you create a new one.
+In every company I have worked for I'm known as the "seal your classes" and "make everything private or internal" guy, and I'm ok with that.
 A sealed class just seems to be the default behavior to me.
-By default, I consider that everything needs to be the more private and the less inheritable as possible, because it just make sense to me.
-Why exposing objects that they don't need to?
-Or why letting people inherits from your classes if you don't need them to do so?
+By default, I consider that everything needs to be as private and as little inheritable as possible, because it just makes sense to me.
+Why expose objects that don't need to be exposed?
+Or why let people inherit from your classes if you don't need them to do so?

-Firstable, it's a question of common sense to me, close everything that does not required to be open, and do it immediatly because if you do it later that could be a breaking change, if you maintain a package for example.
-It's a way better to open a sealed class that needs to be inherithed some days that doing the opposite.
-Furthermore, inheritance is often considered as an anti-pattern, a lot of people and organizations prefers composition over inheritance.
+First of all, it's a question of common sense to me: close everything that is not required to be open, and do it immediately because if you do it later it could be a breaking change, if you maintain a package for example.
+It's much better to open a sealed class that needs to be inherited from one day than to do the opposite.
+Furthermore, inheritance is often considered an anti-pattern, and a lot of people and organizations prefer composition over inheritance.

-But also, do you know that sealing the classes that can (must) be will have a positive effect on your application's performance?
+But also, did you know that sealing the classes that can (and must) be sealed will have a positive effect on your application's performance?

 Let's see that with a little benchmark.

-Assume we have three basic classes, one base class (which is not abstract because we will instanciate it for the benchmark it probably would in the real world), one open class and one sealed class, the two last one are inheriting from the base class :
+Assume we have three basic classes: one base class (which is not abstract because we will instantiate it for the benchmark, although it probably would be in the real world), one open class and one sealed class, the last two inheriting from the base class:

 public class BaseClass